Nimzozo/Ab-Chess/README.md

 ## Chess API written in native JavaScript

-Ab-Chess API for JavaScript provides the tools to build HTML chessboards.
+Ab-Chess API for JavaScript provides the tools to build HTML playable chessboards with animated pieces.

 It lets you import, play and export a chessgame in the PGN notation.